muneeb21/checkoutSystem/README.md

 ### 1. Pricing rules

   The structuring of pricing rules has been done in generic way.
-  To make this pricing rule generic there is offerTpe and offer(details of the offer).
+  To make this pricing rule generic there is offerType and offer(details of the offer).

   OfferType can be of 2 types
   - BULK_DISCOUNT